31.12.18 | Monday | StemRad Team

 In addition, stem cells are crucial for the body’s rehabilitation following radiation exposure.
 Thus, StemRad’s solution, which shields stem-cell rich parts of the body (such as bone marrow in the pelvic area), both reduces the chance of immediate death at high radiation levels and helps the body’s natural recovery.
 The table below shows results of product testing, verified by the U.S. Department of Energy.

-[Caption] Lethality from gamma radiation is negligible using StemRad’s shield (table, in blue) while it grows to 95% at a very high dose without the shield (in red).
-Figures can change slightly depending on radioisotope.
+Lethality from gamma radiation is a remote possibility using StemRad’s shield while it grows to 95% at a very high dose without the shield.
+Figures can change depending on radioisotope.

 Read about how StemRad’s technology is being used to protect NASA astronauts from large bursts of space radiation.